 Today is the day you take pride in everything you type and write.
 Out of all the written communication skills on my list, here are my top 10 tips to consider with every message you type.

 - Be clear.
 Every message you compose should have a purpose, be clear, and straight to the point.
 I’m assuming not very many people enjoy reading your message and trying to decipher every word.
 Make sure you before you hit send, to re-read and consider who may be reading the message.

 - Potential Misunderstandings.
 Another reason we proof our messages, people.
-Spend a couple extra minutes and make sure your message avoids any potential misunderstandings.
+Spend a couple of extra minutes and make sure your message avoids any possible misunderstandings.

 - CAPITALIZATION. #1 rule, you must capitalize the first letter of each sentence.